AdaCore/ada_coding_standards/ada_coding_standards/chapters/guidelines/exception_usage/exu04_prove_absence_of_run-time_exceptions.rst

 Reference
 +++++++++++

-MISRA C rule 1.3 "There shall be no occurrence of undefined or critical unspecified behaviour"
+MISRA C Rule 1.3 "There shall be no occurrence of undefined or critical unspecified behaviour"

 +++++++++++++